10 Fourth of July Activities That Are Fun for the Whole Family

-Do you dream of an old-fashioned celebration with a parade, block party and other Fourth of July activities?
-It's easy and fun to get everyone into the spirit of the holiday -- and it can be inexpensive, too.
+Do you dream of an old-fashioned celebration with a parade, block party, and other Fourth of July activities?
+It's easy and fun to get everyone into the spirit of the holiday—and it can be inexpensive, too.
 Add in a little history lesson while participating in kid-friendly activities to get the whole family engaged.
 Here are 10 suggestions for an unforgettable, but easy 4th.

 Plan a Neighborhood Block Party